Welcome to Equine Escapes! We are unique, we bring the horses to you!

 You may choose to ride from a ranch or opt to trailer out to one of several scenic locations.

-I offer rides by the hour, 1/2 day, and full day.
+I offer rides by the hour and 1/2 day.
 Rides are by appointment only and all rides are private rides.
 You will ride with your guide and go where you want.
 Able riders may trot or canter.
 I only accept intermediate or advance riders.
 No novices please.
 You may be asked to state your riding experience.
 Children over 12 only if they meet the height requirement.
 Some horses are gaited.
 All saddles are outfitted with saddle bags and/or horn bags.
 I use both western and endurance type saddles.
 All riders, including adults, must be at least 5 feet in height.
 There is a weight limit of 220 lbs.
 Riders from lower altitudes may experience altitude sickness.
 Please read our FAQs page.

 On trailer outings, the destinations are defined by area private ranches and logdes.
 If you have a special location you would like to explore, let me know and I'll find out if it is assessable.
 I trailer in to these locations for an additional fee dependent on mileage and time.
-Explore the copper mines of Copper Canyon, the canyon of Galina, the hills of Chama, or the Piedra Lumbre Estates.
+Explore the copper mines of Copper Canyon, the hills of Chama, or the Piedra Lumbre Estates.

 After your ride visit some of our nearby attractions.
 There are the popular Ojo Caliente Hot Springs,( not a bad idea after a hard ride!) which are only 15 minutes from Equine Escapes, the ruins of Puye and Po'shuouinge, the hiking trails of Ghost Ranch, and the pueblos of Okay Owingeh and Santa Clara, renown for their pottery.
 Plus many more.

 Riders may bring their own lunch and/or snacks.
 There is room for plenty of water bottles.
-I can pick up a pack lunch for your convenience at the local deli for the cost of the lunch plus $5.00 if your short on time.
-Please give one days' notice.

 A little about me: I have owned/trained/ridden horses since my early teens.
 I have always loved trail riding.
 I started this business because a couple of my good friends noticed that I always knew the good places to ride and enjoyed sharing my knowledge of these out-of-the-way places.
 What a better way to share my love of horses and the great outdoors than though this opportunity with people who appreciate it?
 I discovered our trails here through a combination of natural curiosity and training for endurance riding.

 I no longer participate in regular endurance events, however, I am active in Back Country Horsemen, a volunteer group who works closely with the Forest Service, BLM, County and State agencies to clear, build, and maintain trails for the equestrian and hiking communities.
 I continue to explore new trails with my Back Country friends.
-I have 9 horses, 4 cats, a dog who loves to come on trail rides, and a supportive husband who is currently building a back country plane.
-One day, when it is finished, I hope to be able to offer a gourmet meal cooked by me and flown in by plane to a remote destination where we are waiting with the horses!

 Hope to see you soon!